princewav/Cervello/the happiness track.md

 I’ve written about this stuff countless times.
 If you want greater happiness and success, you need to let go of self-criticism and choose self-compassion.

 To get started, I suggest checking out some of my articles on the topic.
 [Here](https://www.njlifehacks.com/self-compassion-versus-self-criticism/)'s one explaining why self-compassion makes you more successful than self-criticism.
 [Here](https://www.njlifehacks.com/self-compassion-self-criticism-procrastination/)'s one on how self-compassion helps us overcome procrastination.
 And [here](https://www.njlifehacks.com/self-compassion-kristin-neff/)'s a book summary of Kristin Neff's book of the same title.

-## Further Reading

-If you enjoyed this book, you’ll likely enjoy other books on psychology, productivity, and the science of happiness.
-Some recommendations:

--   **_The Happiness Advantage_** by Shawn Achor.
-Very similar premise to this book: Sacrificing happiness for success doesn’t work.
-Instead, be happy now and use it to become more successful.
--   [_**Give and Take**_](https://www.njlifehacks.com/give-and-take-adam-grant-summary/) by Adam Grant.
-Another book on success based on sound psychological science.
-Shows how being a giver rather than a taker helps you succeed.
--   _**Deep Work**_ by Cal Newport.
-A book on the science of productivity.
-Deep work is about maximizing productivity through single-tasking, shunning distractions, and working with as much concentration as you can muster.

-And if you want more summaries like this one, check out [Blinkist](https://blinkist.o6eiov.net/5EBY9) for instant access to 2,000+ summaries of the best nonfiction and self-help books ever.